NVIDIA/cccl/README.md

 Other build systems should work, but we only test CMake.
 We welcome contributions that would simplify the process of integrating CCCL into other build systems.

+### Contributors

 ## Platform Support

+**Objective:** This section describes where users can expect CCCL to compile and run successfully.

 In general, CCCL should work everywhere the CUDA Toolkit is supported, however, the devil is in the details.
 The sections below describe the details of our support for different versions of the CUDA Toolkit, host compilers, and C++ dialects.
-Furthermore, because it is infeasible to test every environment we support, we describe our testing strategy that we use to be confident that CCCL works everywhere it should.
+Furthermore, we describe our testing strategy to be confident that CCCL works everywhere it should.

 ### CUDA Toolkit (CTK) Compatibility